YunoHost-Apps/domoticz_ynh/doc/DISCLAIMER.md

 ### Broker Mosquitto

-During installation, a [MQTT](https://en.wikipedia.org/wiki/MQTT) broker is installed at the same time as Domoticz.
-The broker is Mosquitto with documentation available [here](https://mosquitto.org/).
+During installation, a [MQTT](https://en.wikipedia.org/wiki/MQTT) broker, [Mosquitto](https://mosquitto.org/), is installed at the same time as Domoticz.
 The installed version is the one from the official project repo and not from Debian ones.
 This broker requires a dedicated domain or subdomain to work (ex : mqtt.your.domain.tld) : creating this domain prior installation is a prerequisite

-####Use
+#### Use

 To use mosquitto, you need to customize the communication between domoticz and the broker by following the [domoticz documentation](https://www.domoticz.com/wiki/MQTT#Installing_Mosquitto), part *Add hardware "MQTT Client Gateway"*.
 User and password are automatically generated during installation, you may retrieve them with